-5.2 National Context
+5.2 - National Context

 Setting out the national context for empty homes in terms of legislation, guidance, policy priorities and outcomes is important within any Empty Homes Strategic Framework.
-The national context shows how the empty homes agenda is both influenced and can contribute to a framework of strategic ambitions around housing, place, community, net zero and the Scottish economy.
-An example of the type of material that could be used to set out the national context is provided in Chapter 6.
+The national context shows how the empty homes agenda is both influenced by, and can contribute to, a framework of strategic ambitions around housing, place, community, net zero and the Scottish economy.
+An example of the type of material that could be used to do this is provided in Chapter 6.

-Whilst there are currently no statutory requirements for local authorities regarding empty homes, the Scottish Government are keen to encourage empty homeowners to bring properties back into use and in particular to increase affordable housing supply in Scotland to tackle shortages in this sector.
+Whilst there are currently no statutory requirements for local authorities regarding empty homes, the Scottish Government are keen to encourage homeowners to bring properties back into use and to increase affordable housing supply in Scotland to tackle shortages in this sector.

-Empty homes have an important role to play in helping to deliver the right homes, in the right places for people in Scotland.
-The Scottish Government's Housing to 2040 strategy sets out an ambitious vision of what housing should look like over the next two decades and a plan on how to achieve this vision.
+Empty homes have an important role to play in helping to deliver the right homes, in the right places.
+The Scottish Government's Housing to 2040 strategy sets out an ambitious vision of what housing should look like over the next two decades and a plan on how to achieve this.
 Bringing empty homes back into use will help deliver all priorities of the Housing to 2040 strategy as follows: